AltoRetrato/evernote2obsidian/README.md

 evernote-backup sync
 ```

 The initial sync may take a while depending on the size of your data.
 The next syncs should be faster, as they only download changes.
+If you authorized the app to access your data for a limited time (e.g., one day) and want to sync again, run `evernote-backup reauth --oauth`.

 3. Run `evernote2obsidian.py`, then: